 Board Certified by the American Board of Neurological Surgeons, Dr. Taub is a member of the American Association of Neurological Surgeons, Congress of Neurological Surgeons, AO Spine, Texas Medical Association, and Dallas County Medical Association.

-He sees patients at our Addison, Plano, Dallas and Grapevine/Southlake offices.
-He is on staff at Methodist Hospital for Surgery, Baylor Scott & White Medical Center – Plano, Presbyterian Hospital of Dallas and Texas Institute for Surgery.
+Dr. Taub is on staff at Methodist Hospital for Surgery, Baylor Scott & White Medical Center – Plano, Presbyterian Hospital of Dallas, and Texas Institute for Surgery.
 He currently serves on the Board of Managers at Methodist Hospital for Surgery, as well as the Medical Director of Spinal Deformity and Oncology at Baylor Scott & White Medical Center – Plano.

 To watch Dr. Taub on Good Morning Texas discuss Cervical Spondylosis, click here.

 To download the article,Oh My Aching Back, which appeared in Addison magazine, quoting Dr. Taub, click here.